CNAG-Biomedical-Informatics/convert-pheno/README.md

 **UNDER DEVELOPMENT**

-convert-pheno - A script to interconvert phenotypic data between different CDM formats
+convert-pheno - A script to interconvert common data models for phenotypic data

 # SYNOPSIS